Scille/parsec-cloud/docs/development/how-to-debug-github-actions.md

 ## How to connect remotely to GitHub action for debugging

-To debug a GitHub Action's Job, you need to pre-emptively configure the said job with one of the following methods:
+To debug a GitHub Action's Job, you need to preemptively configure the said job with one of the following methods:

 - [With Upterm](#via-upterm)
 - [With Ngrok](#via-ngrok)